jamra/gocleo/README.md

     go get github.com/jamra/gocleo
 ###TODO
- - Add better configurability.
-I want to make the scoring mechanism a parameter.
+ - Change the mechanism to add, remove, and modify words in the corpus.
+ - Unit testing